Hirunkit Changkham

-Hirunkit Changkham (หิรัญกฤษฎิ์ ช่างคำ; born 30 October 1997), nicknamed Nani, (นานิ), is a Thai actor, model, and singer.
+Hirunkit Changkham (หิรัญกฤษฎิ์ ช่างคำ; born 30 October 1997), nicknamed Nani (นานิ), is a Thai actor and singer.
 He is best known for his roles in F4 Thailand: Boys Over Flowers (2021) and High School Frenemy (2024).

 Early life

 Hirunkit was born in Chiang Mai, Thailand.
 He graduated from Chiang Mai Thepbodint School and Dara Academy and is currently studying political science at Ramkhamhaeng University.

 Career and breakthrough

 In 2021, Hirunkit made his acting debut as "MJ Methas Jarustiwa" (Akira Mimasaka) in the series F4 Thailand: Boys Over Flowers, a Thai adaptation of the Japanese manga Hana Yori Dango by Yoko Kamio.
 On 16 September 2020, GMMTV made official announcement on the casts selection.
 The series was huge success in the international market, and was ranked 1st in "Top Thai Romance Series" to watch online His role in the series received positive response.

 In 2022, Hirunkit had successful stint during musical concerts "Shooting Star" and "F4 Fanmeets", across South-East Asian countries, along with his F4 Thailand casts.

 In 2023, Hirunkit starred in two new series Home School and Wednesday Club.

-On 27 April 2024, He suffered injuries during the filming of High School Frenemy.
+On 27 April 2024, he suffered injuries during the filming of High School Frenemy.
 He underwent hospital surgery for nasal fracture and cut on the eyebrow.